gcovr/gcovr/CONTRIBUTING.rst

 ---------------------------------------

-For working on gcovr, you will need a supported version of Python 3, GCC version 5, 6 or 8 (other GCC versions are supported by gcovr, but will cause spurious test failures) or clang version 10, ``make``, ``cmake`` and ``ninja``.
+For working on gcovr, you will need a supported version of Python 3, GCC version 5, 6, 8, 9, 10 or 11 (other GCC versions are supported by gcovr, but will cause spurious test failures) or clang version 10 or 13, ``make``, ``cmake`` and ``ninja``.
 Please make sure that the tools are in the system ``PATH``.
 On **Windows**, you will need to install a GCC toolchain as the